 Once the young queen has hatched she must leave the safety of the hive for a mating flight.
 She will fly out on a good day to a 'drone zone' and mate with several drones before returning the hive to start laying.
-Once mated she will not have to leave the hive again unless by swarming.
-Queens are always at risk during these times.
+Once mated she will not have to leave the hive again unless the colony decides on replacement or by swarming.
+Queens are always at risk during mating and swarming.

 Grafting - a tricky process involving creating artificial queen cups and removing a 12 - 18 hour old larvae from its cells and placing it in the new queen cup to produce a new queen.
 Strictly for the experienced beekeeper this method requires special tools, skills, and a steady hand!